 Picciano, 65, first received a message from “genuineguy62” on 11 February 2013.
 He said that he felt safe and trusted his online match, purportedly a man named Bruce Thompson, simply because he had a profile on OkCupid, which bills itself as the best free dating site.
 By March 2013, the two had spoken on the phone, over Skype and through their personal email accounts.
 He even agreed to Thompson’s suggestion to delete their online accounts since "they had found each other", according to court papers.

-Picciano says he felt comfortable with his new beau and readily agreed to wire Thompson $24,000 for allegedly unexpected fees that he incurred in his dealings setting up a new computer parts business, even though the instructions required him to send the money to a Dennis E. Racer in Addison, Texas and an Edmond Thebeau in Canada.
+Picciano says he felt comfortable with his new beau and readily agreed to wire Thompson $24,000 for allegedly unexpected fees that he incurred in his dealings setting up a new computer parts business, even though the instructions required him to send the money to a Dennis E Racer in Addison, Texas and an Edmond Thebeau in Canada - a classic scam money collection method.
 Then in April, Picciano, perhaps blinded by his new-found love, sent yet another payment of $46,420 at Thompson’s request to MacBenson and Associates in Britain through his Capital One bank account, the suit stated.

 Picciano finally stopped communicating with his ill-fated love interest in June 2013, but he says the con man is still trolling for victims on OkCupid under the screen name "bigheartedbt".
-He wants to recoup the money he lost in the swindle.
-He is also suing his bank, Capital One, for "failing to comply with proper procedures for the transmission of wire funds".
+He said that he wanted to recoup the money he lost in the swindle.
+He also sued his bank, Capital One, for "failing to comply with proper procedures for the transmission of wire funds", however such a lawsuit was doomed to fail.

 So this stupid schmuck met a scammer on a dating website, took absolutely no steps to ascertain whether this great love of his was genuine, then proceeded to send piles of money to this guy, even when every indication pointed to it being a scam.
 So he decided to blame everybody but himself for his own stupidity and gullibility by suing the dating website and his bank, even though he quite voluntarily sent money to the scammer via his bank account.
 The bank didn't send the money - Picciano did.